Regent's University London: Reputation and rankings

-Regent’s University London holds a silver rating in the UK’s Teaching Excellence Framework (TEF).
+Regent’s University London holds a silver rating in the UK’s Teaching Excellence Framework.
 It became a certified B Corp in 2025.

 Student body

+In the 2023–2024 academic year, 2405 students were enrolled, with 1355 undergraduate and 1050 postgraduate students.

-As of 2022, Regent's University London had 1,865 students.
-The student body is international, with 420 (23%) of students coming from Britain, 350 (19%) from the European Union and 1,095 (59%) from the rest of the world.
+The student body is international, with 660 students (27%) from the United Kingdom, 410 (17%) from the European Union, and 1,335 (56%) from the rest of the world.

-The Regent's University Student Union organises a range of clubs and societies, including (as of 2012) Polo Club, Finance and Investment Society and Model United Nations.
-The union also organises the Students in Free Enterprise initiative.
+Regent's University London Student Union is the students' union for the university.
+It provides a range of sporting activities, including football, basketball and volleyball, as well as fitness classes offered through the on campus Evolve Studio.
+A variety of student-led societies also operate across cultural, academic and recreational interests.